 - Have time to get extra things together

 Things to Consider When Planning the Party Menu

-When you start to think about and plan your party food and drink here are some things to consider:
+When you start to think through and plan your party food and drink here are some things to consider:

 - What is the theme of your party?
 Do you want your food and drink items to go along with your theme?
 Maybe some but not others?
 Personally, I do not stress about making all the food to go with my theme.
 I would rather serve our favorite foods.

 - Does the guest of honor have any favorite food items or drinks that they would like to have?
 It can be fun to share their favorites with others on their special day.

-- Think about the guests that are coming.
+- Think about the type of guests that are coming.
 If there will be lots of kids you should have some kid friendly foods and drinks.
-I am one that likes to please my guests so if a few of them have a favorite food items I make I might make them if it works.
-Also, if I know that several of my guests drink a certain kind of beverage I will make sure to have that kind.
+If there is a favorite food or signature item I make that others enjoy, I might make it if it works.
+Also, if I know that several of my guests drink a certain kind of beverage, I make sure to have that kind on hand.
 It is good to have a variety of food and drink so there is something for everyone.

 - What time of day and where is your party?
 Will you have a lot of time beforehand to food prep or will you have to do more cold foods and have them ready in the fridge, use crock pots, etc. I suggest not having a lot of foods that require a lot of prep right at the end (when the party is about to start).
 Also, it is difficult to have lots of foods that need to bake in the oven at the same time, require a lot of stirring, checking on, etc. The final minutes before a party starts is stressful enough and you don’t need any extra stress because of your food menu choices.